Music Therapy Frequently Asked Questions

 There is no standardised pay structure for Music Therapists in New Zealand, but most Registered Music Therapists would expect remuneration in line with other Health Professionals, according to experience.

-Qualified Music Therapists may apply for registration with the New Zealand Music Therapy Registration Board and are expected to adhere to the Code of Ethics set out by the Board and meet the Standards of Practice for Registered Music Therapists in New Zealand.
+Qualified Music Therapists may apply for registration with the New Zealand Music Therapy Registration Board and are expected to adhere to the Principles for Ethical Music Therapy Practice in Aotearoa New Zealand.

-There are currently three recognised Music Therapy choirs in New Zealand – the CeleBRation Choir in Auckland, the SoundsWell Singers in Wellington, and the Cantabrainers Choir in Christchurch.
+There are currently several recognised music therapy Neurological Choirs in New Zealand.
 These are therapeutic & social choirs for people with neurological conditions and are led by registered music therapists.
 Please refer to Lois’ story for a personal account of the difference this choir makes to the lives of those involved.

 Some music therapists also engage in consultation activities which aim to empower others to use music more effectively in their work – email music therapists to find out who is specialising in this area.

-All enquiries regarding training to become a Music Therapist (i.e. gaining the qualification of Master of Music Therapy) must be directed to Associate Professor Sarah Hoskyns or Daphne Rickson at the New Zealand School of Music.
+All enquiries regarding training to become a Music Therapist (i.e. gaining the qualification of Master of Music Therapy) must be directed to Associate Professor Sarah Hoskyns at the New Zealand School of Music.
 For more information, please refer to the Training page.

 Please contact the Registrar with the NZ Music Therapy Registration Board in the first instance.